Sun Life Financial: SLC Management

-SLC Management, formerly Sun Life Investment Management (SLIM), began in 2014 when Sun Life created Sun Life Institutional Investments (Canada) Inc., to offer a range of institutional alternative asset class funds to investors in Canada.
+SLC Management, formerly Sun Life Investment Management (SLIM), began in 2013 when Sun Life created Sun Life Institutional Investments (Canada) Inc., to offer a range of institutional alternative asset class funds to investors in Canada.

 In June 2019, Sun Life re-branded SLIM to SLC Management and fully merged its fixed income businesses, Ryan Labs Asset Management Inc. and Prime Advisors, Inc. with Sun Life Capital Management (U.S.) In addition, in July 2019, SLC's real estate division was merged under the name BentallGreenOak Real Estate.

 Sun Life in Asia

-Sun Life operates in eight Asian markets - Indonesia, Singapore, Vietnam, China, Hong Kong, India, the Philippines and Malaysia.
+Sun Life operates in eight Asian markets - China, Hong Kong, Malaysia, Singapore, Indonesia, Vietnam, India, and Philippines.

 In 1891, the company persuaded businessman Ira Thayer to go to Asia to start an insurance business.
 Thayer set up a business in China in 1892 that went on to prosper for the next 54 years.

 Sun Life grew to become the biggest foreign insurer in China until the Second World War when it shut down operations.
 The company returned to China in 1995 via a joint venture.